 - Individual – Open to:

-- Any currently employed paralegal whose field of expertise required specialized training in an ancillary area
+- Any currently employed paralegal whose field of expertise requires specialized training in an ancillary area

 - Any member of the Bar Association who endorses the concept of paralegals/legal assistants

-- Any member of the educational field who endorses the concept of paralegals/legal assistants
+- Any member of the educational field who supports the idea of paralegals/legal assistants

 Maricopa County Association of Paralegals (MCAP) (formerly Legal Assistants of Metropolitan Phoenix (LAMP)) – Affiliated with the National Association of Legal Assistants (NALA), the MCAP offers three levels of membership: